igorwaw/advent22/README.md

 Extra Python libraries:
 * treelib for task 7
-* pygame for task 9
+* pygame for task 9 (visualization)
+* tqdm for task 11 (progress bar)

+## Sources

+I added some improvements based on https://aoc.just2good.co.uk/ - but only after doing my own version first.
+Check out the Python Journey for some cool tricks.

 ## Tasks